mackuba/cointools/README.md

 # Cointools

-This is a collection of Ruby scripts and library classes that let you check cryptocurrency prices on various services (currently Cryptowatch).
+This is a collection of Ruby scripts and library classes that let you check cryptocurrency prices on various services.

 ## Installation